Depths of Sanity

 - 0 % negative mentions

-Reviewers highlight the emotional depth of the game, praising the strong character writing that fosters an immediate connection with the protagonist, Abe, and his poignant quest to find his missing coworkers.
-This coherence in storytelling enhances the overall emotional experience.
+The emotional aspect of the game is highlighted by strong character writing that fosters an immediate connection with the protagonist, Abe, as he embarks on a poignant quest to find his missing coworkers.
+This coherence in storytelling enhances the overall emotional experience for players.

 “The overall experience is more coherent, with a quality of character writing that made me feel for protagonist Abe and his search for his missing coworkers right away.”